SriDharan09/Front_End-Ecommerce_Site/README.md

 This is an e-commerce shopping website built using React and Bootstrap, featuring a cart functionality with the ability to add, remove, and update items.
 Additionally, it includes a custom discount feature based on coupons.

+## Live Demo

+You can check out the live demo of my website [here](https://enchantique-store.netlify.app/).

 ## ⚙️ Features

 - Add items to the cart